Constipation Mimics: Differential Diagnosis and Approach to Management

 In a patient who presents to the ED with known hypothyroidism or with a clinical picture of hypothyroidism with new onset altered mental status and/or hypothermia, an emergency physician must consider myxedema coma.
 In comatose patients, the diagnosis should be considered with the following triad: hypothermia, hyponatremia, and hypercapnia (34).
 Treatment consists of the following: thyroid hormone replacement (IV levothyroxine 4 mcg/kg), glucocorticoids (hydrocortisone 100 mg IV every 8 hours), and supportive care (electrolytes, passive rewarming, antibiotic therapy, fluids and vasopressors for hypotension) (2,33,34).

-- Hypothermia so common with myxedema crisis that a normal temperature highly suggests an underlying infection (2).
+- Hypothermia is common with myxedema crisis that a normal temperature highly suggests an underlying infection (2).

 Inflammatory Bowel Disease